 Children can experience a range of extra-curricular activities such as:

 •Weekly French lesson from a French tutor.
+Fun french including numbers, days, greetings, food.
+Learning through games and songs.

-•Music & movement-children learn about different instruments, listen to various types of music and learn different moves.
+•Music & movement.
+Children learn about different instruments, listen to various types of music and learn different moves.

-•Zumba-children engage in simple exercises to help develop their physical skills.
+•Yoga.
+Children engage in simple exercises to help develop their physical skills.

-•Nursery walks around the local area.
+•Nursery walks around the local area & surrounding fields.